Montana State University Billings

 Nearly 800 students to take part in “Back to the Future with Lewis & Clark: Technology Then & Now” event next week

-MSU BILLINGS NEWS SERVICE – Even though the full exploration of events surrounding the bicentennial of the Lewis and Clark Corps of Discovery culminated in 2006, educational exploration continues through Montana State University Billings.
+MSU BILLINGS NEWS SERVICES — Even though the full exploration of events surrounding the bicentennial of the Lewis and Clark Corps of Discovery culminated in 2006, educational exploration continues through Montana State University Billings.

 Next week (Jan.
 7-12) the MSU Billings College of Technology will turn into a modern day camp of exploration for hundreds of seventh-graders in the Yellowstone River valley.
-“Back to the Future with Lewis & Clark: Technology Then & Now” features a week of interactive experiences, showcasing the technologies used by Lewis and Clark and his men during their Voyage of Discovery more than 200 years ago along with comparisons to current technologies
+“Back to the Future with Lewis & Clark: Technology Then & Now” features a week of interactive experiences, showcasing the technologies used by Lewis and Clark and his men during their Voyage of Discovery more than 200 years ago along with comparisons to current technologies.

 Events start at 9 a.m. each day and features displays, an encampment and live buffalo.